1587/speaking-exam/00-part5.md

-### 13.5	part5（11）(60)
+### 13.5	part5（11）(60) 定稿
 当你获得一个公司的offer时，你是否同意需要考虑这个公司的reputation

 ```
 I think we need to think about the reputation of the company.
+There are some advantages below.

-Firstly: If a company has a good reputation,
+First: If a company has a good reputation,
 it will have more business opportunities.
 Opportunity means money.
-(the company could provide a very good slary for the staff.)
+(the company could provide a very good slary for their employees.)

-Secondly: (If a company has a good reputation,) the employees will grow in the long run.
+the employees will grow in the long run.
-then, company will develop very well.
+then, The company will develop very well.
 Become bigger and bigger.

-Thirdly: If a company has a bad reputation, its employees won't be loyal to it.
+Second: If a company has a bad reputation, The employees won't be loyal to it.
 (they will leave the company one by one.)
-Sooner or later it will go bankrupt.
+Sooner or later The company will go bankrupt.

 So, I think companies should do a lot to build a good reputation.